shahanakattil/MS-900-Lab-Content/Module-3-M365-Business-Management-Capabilities.md

     - Select a due date for the task

     - Click on **Assign** and choose a plan member from the list.
-If the right person isn't listed, type a name or email address in the search box to add someone new.
+If the right person isn't listed, type a name or email address in the search box to add someone new. click on Add task .

    ![](Images/img233.png)